Haivision/srt/docs/statistics.md

 that were received out of order.
 Receiver only.

 The traceable distance values are limited by the maximum reorder tolerance set by  `SRTO_LOSSMAXTTL`.

-#### pktReorderTolerance

-Instant value of the packet reorder tolerance.
-Receiver side.
-Refer to [pktReorderDistance](#pktReorderDistance).

-`SRTO_LOSSMAXTTL` sets the maximum reorder tolerance value.
-The value defines the maximum time-to-live for the original packet, that was received after with a gap in the sequence of incoming packets.
-Those missing packets are expected to come out of order, therefore no loss is reported.
-The actual TTL value (**pktReorderTolerance**) specifies the number of packets to receive further, before considering the preceding packets lost, and sending the loss report.

-The internal algorithm checks the order of incoming packets and adjusts the tolerance based on the reorder distance (**pktReorderTolerance**), but not to a value higher than the maximum (`SRTO_LOSSMAXTTL`).

-SRT starts from tolerance value set in `SRTO_LOSSMAXTTL` (initial tolerance is set to 0 in SRT v1.4.0 and prior versions).
-Once the receiver receives the first reordered packet, it increases the tolerance to the distance in the sequence discontinuity of the two packets. \
-After 10 consecutive original (not retransmitted) packets come in order, the reorder distance is decreased by 1 for every such packet.

-For example, assume packets with the following sequence numbers are being received: \
-1, 2, 4, 3, 5, 7, 6, 10, 8, 9
-SRT starts from 0 tolerance.
-Receiving packet with sequence number 4 has a discontinuity equal to one packet.
-The loss is reported to the sender.
-With the next packet (sequence number 3) a reordering is detected.
-Reorder tolerance is increased to 1. \
-The next sequence discontinuity is detected when the packet with sequence number 7 is received.
-The current tolerance value is 1, which is equal to the gap (between 5 and 7).
-No loss is reported. \
-Next packet with sequence number 10 has a higher sequence discontinuity equal to 2.
-Missing packets with sequence numbers 8 and 9 will be reported lost with the next received packet (reorder distance is still at 1).
-The next received packet has sequence number 8.
-Reorder tolerance value is increased to 2.
-The packet with sequence number 9 is reported lost.

-#### pktRcvAvgBelatedTime

-Accumulated difference between the current time and the time-to-play of a packet that is received late.

 #### pktRcvBelated